Here’s the latest on the first trilateral talks between Ukraine, Russia and US as negotiators set plans for future meeting

 Control of the eastern Ukrainian region known as the Donbas, made up of the coal-rich regions of Donetsk and Luhansk, has been a core demand of Russia.

-Ahead of the Abu Dhabi talks, Kremlin spokesperson Dmitry Peskov said Ukraine leaving the Donbas remains a key condition for Moscow.
+After the talks, Russian deputy foreign minister, Sergei Ryabkov, told state news agency TASS that Moscow wants to develop a plan that “fully corresponds to the fundamental understandings” reached by Russian President Vladimir Putin and Trump during their summit in Alaska last year.

-“Russia’s position is well known: The Ukrainian armed forces must leave Donbas, must withdraw from there; this is a very important condition,” Peskov said.
+Meanwhile, Kremlin spokesperson Dmitry Peskov told reporters Monday that the issue of territories remains key for Moscow in the Ukraine peace negotiations.

-Russian Deputy Foreign Minister Sergei Ryabkov reiterated this after the talks, telling state news agency TASS that Moscow wants to develop a plan that “fully corresponds to the fundamental understandings” reached by Russian President Vladimir Putin and Trump during their summit in Alaska last year.
+“It’s no secret.
+It’s our consistent position, the position of our president, that the territorial issue, which is part of the ‘Anchorage formula,’ is of course of fundamental importance for the Russian side,” Peskov said.

 That agreement provided that Ukraine would cede the remainder of the Donetsk and Luhansk regions in exchange for a ceasefire.